Republic

 - Count (cómēs)

-- “Navarch” (naúarchos)
+- Naval Commander (naúarchos)

 The emperor is elected by the army & voted in by the senate, & thus hailed as Augustus.
-The emperor would appoint his hier as co-emperor, so this is only really done when there is no emperor, or when someone seeks to usurp imperial power.
+The emperor would appoint his heir as co-emperor, so this is only really done when there is no emperor, or when someone seeks to usurp imperial power.

 The emperor is the living law (nómos émpsychos) & penultimate benefactor (euergétis), caretaker (philanthrōpía), & savior (sōtḗr) of his subjects (párœcos).
 The entire state & all that which is found in it is his household (œcuménē), & he is the house-lawmaker (œconómos).
 His subjects are able to own land or industry, trade, & otherwise do anything else in the empire by virtue of their emperor’s authority.
-So it is impossible to, e.g., bribe him, because he owns all of the currency—bearing either his name & face, or that of his father—which he can then take it at will.
+So it is impossible to, e.g., bribe him, because he owns all of the currency—bearing either his name & face, or that of his father—which he can then take at will.

 Dynasties